-It is recommended that close to the completion of the new development, a new tender is released for the waste and integrated services contractors.
-The new contracts should include specific KPI's on waste management, recycling and reporting, to allow for implementation of the protocols documented in this report.
+It is recommended that close to the completion of the new development, a new tender is released for the waste and cleaning contractors.
+The new contracts for waste management and cleaning services should include specific KPI's on waste management, recycling and reporting, to allow for implementation of the protocols documented in this report.